Unboxed-Software/solana-course/content/program-testing.md

 Every program has access to [4KB of stack frame size when executing]("https://docs.solana.com/developing/on-chain-programs/overview#stack").
 This is a different concept from the compute budget we just discussed because the stack size limit is focused solely on memory, while the compute budget is meant to limit computationally intensive actions.
 Many programming languages don’t require you to think about the stack and the heap very often.
 But in a systems programming language like Rust, whether a value is on the stack or the heap can make a large difference - especially when working within a constrained environment like a blockchain.
 If you aren't familiar with the differences between the two, [the Rust book has a great explanation](https://doc.rust-lang.org/stable/book/ch04-01-what-is-ownership.html).

 All values in Rust are stack allocated by default.
 You'll start to run into issues with using up all of the 4KB of memory when working with larger, more complex programs.
-This is often called "blowing the stack".
+This is often called "blowing the stack", or [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).
 Programs can reach the stack limit two ways: either some dependent crates may include functionality that violates the stack frame restrictions, or the program itself can reach the stack limit at runtime.

 This is an example of the error message you might see when the stack violation is originating from a dependent crate.